TezDevs/digital-hooligan/docs/attention-first-draft.md

 A dashboard that tries to answer every question usually answers none of them well.

-The real job of an ops dashboard is not to explain everything.
+The real job of an ops dashboard isn’t to explain everything.
-It is to support **one good decision at the right time**.
+It’s to support **one good decision at the right time**.

-If a dashboard cannot do that under pressure, it doesn’t matter how correct the data is.
+If a dashboard can’t do that under pressure, the correctness of the data doesn’t matter.

 ---

 ## 3. Designing Backward from Decisions

-If dashboards exist to support decisions, then design has to start with the decision itself.
+If dashboards exist to support decisions, design has to start with the decision itself.

 Not the data.
 Not the metrics.